 2. Myth: All Birth Control Methods Are Appropriate for All Females

-For instance, women sensitive to hormonal form of birth control should switch to non-hormonal forms of contraceptives.
+For instance, women sensitive to the hormonal forms of birth control should switch to non-hormonal forms of contraceptives.

-Some people are uncomfortable using skin patch, or getting shots and implants, or getting an IUD or cervical cap.
+Some people are uncomfortable using the skin patches, or getting shots and implants, or getting an IUD or cervical cap.
 For such women, oral contraceptives are one of the best alternatives.